What to Expect

 Responding with more choice instead of reacting automatically

-Some sessions are reflective, others practical.
-All are shaped around lasting change.
+Some sessions are reflective, others more practical.
+All are oriented toward lasting change.

-Wayfinding may be a good fit if you:
+Wayfinding may be a strong fit if you:

 Experience anxiety or burnout despite outward competence